saucelabs/elemental-next/frontend/docs/updated-tips/65-highlight-elements/java.md

 + Revert the styling of the element back (removing the red border)
 + Close the browser

-## Outro
+## Summary

-This approach can be handy when trying to debug your test.
+If you wanted to take this a step further, you could leverage this approach along with an interactive debugger.
+You can read more about how to do that [here in Brian's other guest post](http://elementalselenium.com/tips/14-interactive-prompts-revisited)==**`!!
+Link needs replacing !!`**==.

 Alternatively, you could verify your locators by using a browser plugin like FireFinder.
-You can read more about how to do that in [tip 35](/tips/verifying-locators).
+You can read more about how to do that [here in this previous tip](http://elementalselenium.com/tips/verifying-locators)==**`!!
+Link needs replacing !!`**==.

-Thanks to [Roman Isko](https://github.com/RomanIsko) for contributing the initial Java code for this tip!
-Want me to cover more tips in Java or other programming languages?
-Send me a pull request for an existing tip and I will!
-All code examples are open source and available [here](http://github.com/tourdedave/elemental-selenium-tips).
+Thanks to [Roman Isko](https://github.com/RomanIsko) for contributing the initial Java code for this tip.

 Happy Testing!

+## About The Author

+Dave Haeffner is the original writer of Elemental Selenium -- a free, once weekly Selenium tip newsletter that's read by thousands of testing professionals.
+He also created and maintains the-internet (an open-source web app that's perfect for writing automated tests against).

+Dave has helped numerous companies successfully implement automated acceptance testing; including The Motley Fool, ManTech International, Sittercity, and Animoto.
+He is also an active member of the Selenium project and has spoken at numerous conferences and meetups around the world about automated acceptance testing.